Gan-Tu/radioML/README.md

 Each sequence is drawn at random from a Bernoulli distribution.
 These are convolutionally encoded, then subject to varying levels of noise from a binary symmetric channel.
 Finally, the corresponding Viterbi sequences are also recorded.

-You can download data from my [Dropbox](https://www.dropbox.com/sh/crdjyolj318rzz3/AAANucpoWs_Uje73NDNTZSqKa?dl=0)
+You can download all the data from my [Dropbox](https://www.dropbox.com/sh/crdjyolj318rzz3/AAANucpoWs_Uje73NDNTZSqKa?dl=0)

 ### Controlled Experiments Data

-All of the following data can be found on my [Dropbox](https://www.dropbox.com/sh/bohme1mfhrfl34f/AADeR3Fhga5mKnKBc735p43va?dl=0)
+Below are the [data](https://www.dropbox.com/sh/bohme1mfhrfl34f/AADeR3Fhga5mKnKBc735p43va?dl=0) generated for evaluating and showing model performance in controlled experiements, with fixed parameters and experimental variable parameter:

 **Variable `p = [0.1, 0.25, 0.5, 0.7, 0.81]`):**